Introduction

 After thorough evaluation, we are able to propose two techniques at this point of time.
 These techniques worked in a majority of the reading environments.
 This does not guarantee full support, but these provide a way forward while the web browsers, EPUB reading systems and assistive technologies catch-up.

-Technique 1: Extended description in a separate HTML file with hyperlink
+Recommended technique: Extended description in a separate HTML file with hyperlink

 Advantages: